Daniel Torgersson

-Daniel Torgersson is a Swedish professional ice hockey winger currently playing with the Manitoba Moose in the American Hockey League (AHL) as a prospect to the Winnipeg Jets of the National Hockey League (NHL).
+Daniel Torgersson is a Swedish professional ice hockey winger currently playing with JYP Jyväskylä of the Finnish Liiga.

 Playing career

 Torgersson made his Swedish Hockey League (SHL) debut with Frölunda HC during the 2019–20 season.
 Torgersson was drafted by the Winnipeg Jets in the second round of the 2020 NHL Entry Draft with the 40th overall pick.

 On 10 April 2022, Torgersson was signed to a three-year, entry-level contract with draft club, the Winnipeg Jets.
 He immediately joined AHL affiliate, the Manitoba Moose for the remainder of the 2021–22 season.

+In the 2024–25 season, his fourth with the Manitoba Moose, Torgersson was scoreless through 12 appearances and was limited as a healthy scratch.
+On 28 December 2024, Torgersson mutually opted to terminate the remainder of his contract with the Winnipeg Jets after he cleared unconditional waivers.
+In leaving North America, Torgersson as a free agent was signed to a two-year contract with Finnish Liiga club, JYP Jyväskylä, on 30 December 2024.